All Wales Public Service Leadership Summer School 2019

-There are 2 ways to apply for a place
+There are two ways to apply for a place:

-If your organisation is on our list, you must use this route (or your application will not be process)
+- Route 1: Nominated applications if your organisation is on our contact list, you must use this route (or your application will not be processed)

-If your organisation is not on our list, you can use this route (with senior level authorisation)
+- Route 2: Independent applications if your organisation is not on our contact list, you can use this route (with senior level authorisation)

 Please note: we cannot accept direct applications from employees of these organisations (unless we have approval from the organisational contact).